If you’re thinking about a career in cyber security, you’ll be pleased to know that the cyber security job outlook is as strong as ever.

 The cybersecurity workforce is multifaceted and made up of individuals specializing in unique areas.
 Check out the list below to explore different titles associated with the field.

-START YOUR CONSTRUCTION CAREER
+START YOUR CYBER SECURITY CAREER

 Earn your degree in Cyber Security from NEIT and begin your new career path today!

 Many individuals interested in a cybersecurity career first look towards becoming a security specialist.
 This entry-level position requires a bachelor degree.

 An information security specialist is expected to protect software and network security systems.
 They must keep an eye on defense updates and improvements, monitor administrations, ensure all tools are running properly, and develop system specialized security requirements.